svanderburg/slasp/README.md

 slasp.js: SugarLess Asynchronous Structured Programming
 =======================================================
+This package is the result of a personal experiment.
+From that experiment, I concluded that making a JavaScript software application asynchronous (i.e. non-blocking) requires someone to "forget" about commonly used synchronous programming language constructs and replace them by different ones supporting asynchronous programming.

-This package is the result of a personal experiment and implements a module that provides artificially created equivalents to common JavaScript programming language constructs that are used to implement synchronous code.
+This package implements a module that provides artificially created asynchronous equivalents to common synchronous JavaScript programming language constructs.
 Most of these implement structured programming concepts.

 There are many software abstractions available to make asynchronous programming more convenient and to cope with the so-called "callback hell".
 This library is